Best Hiking Skirts and Dresses of 2025

 Home > Gear Reviews > Apparel

-When people think of a hiker, they often don’t picture someone in a dress.
+When people think of a hiker, they often don't picture someone in a dress.
 Typically, they think of khaki pants, heavy boots, and a button-up shirt.
-But those of us who have spent lots of time on the trails know that hikers don’t look any one way.
-Over the years, we’ve seen folks in dresses and skirts who enjoy talking up the benefits of such apparel.
-And after testing 17 dresses, skirts, and skorts ourselves, we understand the hype.
+But those of us who have spent lots of time on the trails know that hikers don't look any one way.
+Over the years, we've seen folks in dresses and skirts who enjoy talking up the benefits of such apparel, and after testing ourselves, we understand the hype—dresses and skirts can be incredibly comfortable and useful on the trail, encouraging airflow while offering practical advantages like easier bathroom breaks.
+Here are the best hiking dresses, skirts, and skorts for most hikes, strolls, backpacking trips, and adventure travel.

 Related: Best Women's Hiking Tights